acc-wp/acc_user_importer/readme.txt

 Wordpress plugin used to synchronize the membership list obtained from the Alpine Club of Canada (ACC) to a local section website.

-A button allows to manually trigger the update process.
+The plugin wakes up periodically (default 2x per day) to do the membership import.
+A button can also manually trigger the update process.
-Logs of the operation are written to a timestamped file.
+Logs are written to a timestamped file.

-The plugin provides the following 3 web pages for configuration:
+The plugin provides the following 2 web pages for configuration:
 **ACC Admin**
     -how to access to the National website
+    -what username to assign new members
-    -What role to assign new members
+    -whether to update username for an existing user (normally set to NO) -What role to assign new members
+    -periodic Cron timer interval
-    -What role to assign to members right after their membership is expired -What role to assign to members 1 month after their membership is expired -A button to maually trigger the Membership update -logs of the tasks
+    -A button to maually trigger the Membership update -logs of the tasks
 **ACC Email Templates**
-    -templates for email to send to new users or expired users **ACC Cron Jobs**
+    -templates for email to send to new users or expired users
-    -timers intervals for the two taks to periodically run.

 == Installation ==